 Around 1993, Jim Propp invented a quiz that he called "Self-referential Aptitude Test", or SRAT for short.
 It contains 20 quiz questions with 5 alternatives each, almost all of which refer to the quiz itself.
-A typical example is Question 2:
+The problem is to find unique answers for all the questions, such that they are all correct.
+A typical example for a question is Question 2: